 This is because when the liver is not working well babies cannot digest the nutrients in the milk properly, particularly fat.
 This causes them to still feel hungry and they may want to feed more often.
-While a baby is being investigated for the cause of his/her jaundice, their usual feed may be changed to a type which is more easily digested and absorbed.
+While a baby is being investigated for the cause of his/her jaundice, your dietitian may advise the introduction of a specialist formula exclusively, or alongside breastfeeding, to maintain normal growth and development.

 Normal feeds (breast milk or normal infant formula) contain fat in the form of long chain triglycerides (LCTs).
 These fats need a good flow of bile from the liver so they can be digested and absorbed in the intestine.

 If your baby is jaundiced, it may mean that bile flow is not very good and fat cannot be absorbed easily.
 This means that energy from fat is lost in the stool.
 Specialist liver formulas contain different fats called medium chain triglycerides (MCTs).
 These are easily absorbed without the need for bile.

 These help babies to absorb more of the energy from the feed which will help him/her to gain weight.
 Starting your baby on an MCT feed may be recommended depending on your child’s growth pattern.